Nissan Juke: Safety

 The second-generation Juke was awarded a full five-star rating by Euro NCAP.

 Reception

 It was reported that customers of the Juke mainly consisted of young buyers and the elderly, resulting in an average age in the late 40s.
+The car's styling proved somewhat polarizing in terms of reception.

 In Europe, it is Nissan's second best-selling car behind the Qashqai.
 U.S. sales of the Juke slowed in 2015, but the crossover sold 38,000 units in 2013 and 2014, and about 36,000 in 2011 and 2012.